Computing and freedom

 CRPNPAC may work with technical subcontractors in order to process all or part of your personal information, only to the extent necessary to provide their services.

-CRPNPAC does not transfer any of the personal information it gathers to another country and stores it exclusively in France.
+CRPNPAC does not transfer any of the personal information it gathers outside of the European Union and stores it exclusively in France.

 Security and confidentiality